-Robotic process automation (RPA) is an application of technology, governed by business logic and structured inputs, aimed at automating business processes.
-Using RPA tools, an organization can configure software commonly known as a ‘robot’ to capture and interpret existing IT applications to enable transaction process, data manipulation, and communication across multiple IT systems.
+Robotic process automation (RPA) is an application of technology to automate rules-based business tasks, governed by business logic and structured inputs.
+Using RPA tools, an organization can configure software commonly known as a ‘robot’ to capture and interpret existing IT applications to enable transaction processes, data manipulation, and communication across multiple IT systems.

 Robotic Process Automation is best suited for processes with repeatable, predictable interactions with IT applications.
 The robots perform routine business processes by mimicking the way people interact with applications through a user interface and following simple rules to make decisions.

 Learn More: 5 Ways to Maximize your RPA Investment

 Process automation is by no means a new thing in the IT world.
 Traditional automation has led to increased efficiency, reduced risks, compliance maintenance, and enhanced profitability.
 But because the benefits of traditional automation and Robotic Process Automation tend to get mixed up, it’s important to determine the distinct difference between the two.

 First off, Robotic Process Automation is a relatively new automation technology and enterprise software segment - its full potential still goes unrealized by many organizations as they are likely to be in the early stages of their transformation.
 However, RPA has several distinguishing features that make it stand out from traditional automation:

 Traditional automation is the automation of any repeated task.
 It combines application integration at a database or infrastructure level and is usually found in product workflows.
 It can take months to implement and relies on the developers understanding of the target system.

 When it comes to deciding whether a traditional automation system or RPA is the right choice for your organization, the answer may simply be that Robotic Process Automation is a precursor to a full-fledged automation program.
 Here are some of the main differences between the two: